Video Game / Second Wind

 - The Three Trials: Seen in the second area.

-- We Can Rule Together: Randall Smith offers this; accepting gets you a Nonstandard Game Over.
+- We Can Rule Together: Randal Smith offers this; accepting gets you a Non-Standard Game Over.

 - When Trees Attack: Ent trees and various flora.